massivetexts/compare-tools/workflow.md

 - Input representation 2: Full-books.
 This is mainly for high-level comparisons.
 - Input representation 3: Page-level.
 This is not pre-computed for scaling reasons.

 Currently, chunk-based vector representations over GloVe and PySRP are computed with [hathi-test-dataset/vectorization.py](https://github.com/massivetexts/hathi-test-dataset/blob/master/vectorization.py).
+This script can be parallelized, in which case you'll want to use [concatenate-vector_files.py](scripts/concatenate-vector_files.py), ideally with the
+--build-cache argument to